Esri/maps-app-ios/maps-app-ios/README.md

 | ![Basemap Picker](/docs/images/control-basemaps.png) | Display a basemap picker. |
 | ![Account View](/docs/images/control-account.png) | Display the Account Items viewer. |

 The app maintains a history of Search/Geocode/Reverse Geocode/Directions results and displays a `Previous` and `Next` button to browse through them if appropriate.
+You can also shake the device to initiate the iOS undo/redo behavior.

 | Icon | Description |
 | ---- | ----------- |